jasekz/laradrop/README.md

 This is a file manager using Dropzone.js for Laravel 5.
 It provides basic functionality for managing, uploading, and deleting files.

+## Demo
+A demo of the system can be found at http://laradrop.elegrit.com.

 ## Installation

 NOTE: If you haven't set up a database yet for your app, please do that first as per Laravel docs -  http://laravel.com/docs/5.0/database.